Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Type Clo&se under the Macro Name column in the first row.

-5. Select Close from the drop-down list of Action.
+5. Select Close from the drop-down list of Actions.

 6. Type &Preview in the second row under Macro Name.

-8. In the Property Sheet under Action Arguments select a Report from your list of Reports (I have selected Employees in the sample image given above) in the Report Name Property.
+8. In the Property Sheet under Action Arguments, select a Report from your list of Reports (I selected the Employees Report in the sample image given above) in the Report Name Property.

 9. Select Print Preview in the View Property.